Cvetanka/RepData_PeerAssessment1/PA1_template.md

 ```
 replacing missing values with the averages per interval

-It could be done with the package gam and the function na.gam.replace.
+It could be done with the package "gam" and the function na.gam.replace.
 It replaces NA values with the mean of the non missing entries.

 install.packages("gam", repo="http://cran.rstudio.com/")

 library(gam)

 activity1 <- na.gam.replace(activity)

-or the same can be achieved replacing NA with the average value of the steps that has been previously calculated:
+or the same can be achieved replacing NA with the average value of the steps that have been previously calculated:

 ```r